-Thru his training at Fordham University Counseling Center, and Bronx High School of Science, Dr. Zilberstein learned the value of direct collaboration with counselors, teachers, and coaches.
+Through his training at Fordham University Counseling Center, and Bronx High School of Science, Dr. Zilberstein learned the value of direct collaboration with counselors, teachers, and coaches.
 Dr. Z strives for a comparable level of collaboration in his outpatient work.
 Furthermore, Dr. Z has had success coordinating behavior plans and guiding their implementation in the school setting.

 Dr. Zilberstein utilizes a HIPAA compliant video conferencing software to conduct psychiatric assessments, medication management, and psychotherapy when a patient is unable to attend a session in person.
-Telehealth technology is being increasingly utilized in effort to comply with social distancing in the wake of COVID-19.

 Your body has thousands of genes inherited from your parents and ancestors.
 These genes determine what eye color you have and how tall you are.
 These genes can also determine which medications will most likely help you feel better.
 When clinically indicated, Dr. Zilberstein will use genetic testing to guide your care.